Maryland escapes another early deficit but can’t seal the deal in a loss to No. 23 Wisconsin

 A familiar climb

 For the third straight game, the Terps fell into a double-digit deficit in the first half.
-But each time, they managed to generate a gritty climb back.
+But each time, they managed to generate a gritty climb back despite ultimately losing.
 Maryland turned a 12-point deficit Monday at Iowa into a 40-36 halftime lead.
 On Thursday at Illinois, the Terps trailed by as many as 14 points before building another four-point advantage at the break.
 That trend continued against the Badgers.

+“I don’t like it when we give up such an early lead like we did tonight,” Manning said.
+“But we’ve shown that we have the wherewithal to continue to find a way to claw, fight and scratch and get back into the ballgame.”

 Wisconsin led by 21 after a three-pointer by Chucky Hepburn with 8:21 left in the first half.
 Instead of crumbling, the Terps immediately rebounded with a 15-0 run.
 Xavier Green hit a three-pointer in transition during the hot stretch, and Donta Scott followed with another basket from deep while also drawing a foul and making the free throw.
 The Terps managed to narrow their deficit to 33-26 at halftime.

-The Terps took their first lead at 36-35 early in the second half after back-to-back threes from Ayala, but again, Maryland could not finish the comeback.
+The Terps took their first lead at 36-35 early in the second half after back-to-back threes from Ayala, but again Maryland could not finish the comeback.

 Slowing Davis

-Maryland interim coach Danny Manning knew the Terps wouldn’t contain Davis entirely, but he wanted to force the Wisconsin star into a below-average performance.
-And after the 6-foot-5 sophomore guard scored seven points in the first 4:05, his production slowed.
+Manning knew the Terps wouldn’t contain Davis entirely, but he wanted to force the Wisconsin star into a below-average performance.
+And after the 6-foot-5 sophomore guard scored seven points in the first 4:05, his production slowed — thanks in large part to Green’s defensive effort.

-Davis had scored at least 20 points in each of the past six games, but on Sunday he finished with 19, slightly down from his average of 22.6.
+Davis had scored at least 20 points in each of the previous six games, but Sunday he finished with 19, slightly down from his average of 22.6.
 He shot 1 for 7 from three-point range.
-Davis leads his team in points, rebounds, assists and steals, and against the Terps the nation’s fourth-leading scorer provided enough to help his team avoid a collapse.
+Davis leads his team in points, rebounds and assists, and the nation’s fourth-leading scorer provided enough to help his team avoid a collapse against the Terps.

-The Terps have played three of the top scorers in Division I over the past week, so Davis was just Maryland’s latest test.
-Iowa’s Keegan Murray, who leads the country at 24.7 points, matched his career high of 35 against the Terps.
-Kofi Cockburn of Illinois, who’s fifth in the nation at 22.5, leaned on a dominant second half to score 23.
+The Terps have played three of the top scorers in Division I over the past week, so Davis was just their latest test.
+Iowa’s Keegan Murray, who leads the country at 24.7 points, matched his career high of 35.
+Kofi Cockburn of Illinois, who’s fifth in the nation at 22.5 points, leaned on a dominant second half to score 23.

 Green’s burst

 Maryland hasn’t gotten much from its bench lately: The reserves hadn’t combined for more than nine points in any of the previous three games.
-But against the Badgers, Green had a breakthrough performance.
+But against the Badgers, Green had a breakthrough offensive performance.
 The 25-year-old graduate transfer from Old Dominion hadn’t scored more than three points in a game this season, but against Wisconsin he recorded 10 on 4-for-5 shooting.

-Green hit a critical three-pointer during Maryland’s dominant stretch in the first half, then added five points in the second as the Terps navigated the tight game.
+Green hit a critical three-pointer during Maryland’s strong stretch in the first half, then added five points in the second as the Terps navigated the tight game.

 More from The Post: